Matt Sorum: Other ventures

-In 1994, Sorum was one of many guest drummers on the album, "Burning for Buddy: A Tribute to the Music of Buddy Rich".
-Playing with the Buddy Rich Big Band, Sorum was able to display his skill and finesse as a jazz drummer.
+In 1994, Sorum was one of many guest drummers on the album Burning for Buddy: A Tribute to the Music of Buddy Rich.

 Sorum released his first solo album, Hollywood Zen, in 2003.
-Available through his website, it was a musical statement about his life, touring, relationships, etc. In the same year, Sorum began playing with the newly formed Camp Freddy.
+In the same year, Sorum began playing with the newly formed Camp Freddy.

 Sorum has endorsed Zildjian cymbals, featured in numerous sweepstakes with Zildjian, and lent his talents to Submersible Music's DrumCore software.

 In 2006, Sorum began guest recording in his studio with a new project, called Circus Diablo.
-That year, he launched a clothing line; SorumNoce.
+That year, he launched a clothing line, SorumNoce.

 On June 4, 2008, Sorum revealed Camp Freddy is working on an album.

 Sorum was featured in episode 54 of TV's LA Ink originally airing on August 27, 2009.
 In it, Kat Von D. tattoos a portrait of his wife Ace on his leg.

 Matt filled in on Motörhead's 2009 US tour, while drummer Mikkey Dee took part in Kändisdjungeln, a Swedish version of I'm a Celebrity...Get Me Out of Here!.
-"I can retire now," Sorum joked.
-"When they let me off in Kansas, I might open my own corn farm and just wear my Motörhead jacket.
-'This is it, I'm done!'
-Axl calls and it's like, 'Aw, fuck that – I played with Motörhead!"

-After performing together at the "Giving 2010" benefit event on May 3, 2010, Sorum formed the cover band "Carnival of Dogs" with Tracii Guns (L.A.
+After performing together at the Giving 2010 benefit event on May 3, 2010, Sorum formed the cover band Carnival of Dogs with Tracii Guns (L.A.
 Guns, formerly of Brides of Destruction), Franky Perez (Solo, Scars on Broadway, DKFXP) and Phil Soussan (previously played with Ozzy Osbourne, Billy Idol and Vince Neil).